 Where are we now regarding City regulation?

 The City of Vancouver approved the rezoning application in December 2017.
-Westbank has received the preliminary Development permit in August 2018 and
+Westbank has received the preliminary Development permit in August 2018 and expect to receive the confirmation any time now.
+The demolition permit for the apartment buildings and houses is expected in October.
+The demolition and construction activities related to the Butterfly building will start immediately following receipt of the permit.

 When will we have to move from our current church?